TimS120/Landmark_Based_Lane_Detection/README.md

 ---
 # Behaviour/ Problems
 - Image+Depth image causes high data traffic (or computational need) --> Low fps of only up to 7 fps [in yellow car], with full resolution (needed for bigger field of view) the fps will further decrease

 - The accuracy of the object detection is not that high and causes that cones are sometimes not be detected

-- The heading of the ego vehicle is slow and is lacking behind
+- The heading of the ego vehicle is slow and is lacking behind (it updates only when the car changes also its position strong enough) --> Using the commented out version with lower covariances solves this at least a little bit

 # Next steps